evark/gcc4mbed/README.md

 Notes
 -----
-- device.h defines are generated from targets.json in mbed SDK.
+- device.h defines are generated from targets.json in mbed SDK (Versions>119).
 All defines must be declared in build/BOARD-device.mk makefiles as the device.h file is empty.
-This breaks all platforms of gcc4mbed.
+This breaks all platforms of gcc4mbed, until fix of makefile.

+- makefiles fixed only for the following boars:
+    - NUCLEO_F401RE
+    - NUCLEO_L476RG